How To Choose a Credit Card.

 Will you pay your balance in full each month?

 A lower interest rate means a lower cost of borrowing – it’s important to know what the interest rates are for purchases and cash advances.
 If you plan to pay your card off in full each month, you may be prepared to accept higher interest rates for higher rewards.
-However, if you think you’ll roll over a balance each month, a lower interest rate means you’ll be paying less.
+However, if you think you’ll roll over a balance each month, a lower interest rate means you’ll be paying less in interest.

 What is the credit limit?